SeppiaBrilla/University-notes/Image processing and computer vision/Image Digitalization.md

 # Camera sensor

-It's a 2d array of photodetectors that convertlight into a proportional charge.
+It's a 2d array of photodetectors that convert light into a proportional charge.
 There are two main type of sensor:
 - CCD (Charge Coupled Devices): More precise, less prone to nose and with a higher Dynamic range and better uniformity.
 - CMOS (Complementary Metal Oxide Semiconductor): cheaper and smaller.

 ## Color

-The camera sensor cannot percieve color.
+The camera sensor cannot perceive color.
 In order to obtain it we need to put a filter on top of the lens that convert a pixel in red, green and blue.
-The nuber of green pixel are doubles the others to mimic the human eye.
+The number of green pixel are doubles the others to mimic the human eye.
 Through this process, the resolution gets lover due to the interpolation of pixel to obtain color.
 ![[Pasted image 20230302190257.png]]

 ## Dynamic range